EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 1. For Dilithium signing a digest of the message is allowed as long as the hash function provides at least y bits of classical security strength against both collision and second preimage attacks.
 For MLDSA44 y is 128 bits, MLDSA65 y is 192 bits and for MLDSA87 y is 256 bits.
 Therefore SHA256 paired with RSA and SHA256 and SHA384 paired with ECDSA match the appropriate security strength.

-1. For Ed25519 [RFC8032] uses SHA512 for prehashing, it is therefore used to prehash the message when an Ed25519 component is used.
+1. Ed25519 [RFC8032] uses SHA512 internally, therefore SHA512 is used to pre-hash the message when Ed25519 is a component algorithm.

-1. For Ed448 [RFC8032] uses SHAKE256 for prehashing, it is therefore used to prehash the message when an Ed448 component is used.
+1. Ed448 [RFC8032] uses SHAKE256 internally, therefore SHA256 with an output length of 512 bits is used to pre-hash the message when Ed448 is a component algorithm.
+This is denoted in the table in {{sec-alg-ids}} as SHAKE256/512.

 1. TODO:  For Falcon signing it is expected prehashing digest accomodations will be allowed.